soniabrami/toddmotto.github.io/_posts/2016-01-22-so-you-want-to-talk-at-conferences.md

 I really don't like giving "new" talks, new slide decks make me really nervous.
 I hate to say this, and it probably goes against what every other speaker tells you to do:

 * I don't use speaker notes
-* I don't rehearse the talk, ever
+* I don't rehearse the talk end to end after I've written all the slides

-I just create my slides, and roll with it.
+* I do, however, prep in my mind as I go long
+* I "batch" rehearse them, know the flow and think of various things I could say on each slide
+* I do, however, know the flow and reason for each slide

 The key for me is to remember what I'm going to say on each slide, so each slide has absolute flow.
 I enjoy keeping things very raw and conversational like, have a pretty great memory and know what I'm going to say on each slide.
+I .
 I wouldn't enjoy reciting words from a list.
 If you know your content you don't need notes - that's my view.
 Plus I usually find rehearsing a talk is 100% different to actually delivering one on stage - so I find rehearsing a waste of time.
 I ensure the flow is right and estimate the time it'll take me to deliver it.
 My best guess I finished 25 seconds before the end of my talk - perfect.
 One last year I went over by 10 minutes (sorry).

 ### We're just people